Mortification of the flesh: Other Christian viewpoints

 It became "quite common" for members of the Oxford Movement within the Anglican Communion to practice self-flagellation using a discipline.
 Congregationalist writer and leader within the evangelical Christian movement, Sarah Osborn, practiced self-flagellation in order "to remind her of her continued sin, depravity, and vileness in the eyes of God".

-According to other evangelical Christian commentators, using Paul's writings and other passages from the New Testament to justify the practise of mortification of the flesh is a complete misinterpretation.
-In the verses leading up to Colossians 1:24, Paul holds a very high view of Christ's redeeming work.
+According to other evangelical Christian commentators, using Paul's writings and other passages from the New Testament to justify the practise of mortification of the flesh is a complete misinterpretation, arguing that Paul shows a very high view of Christ's redeeming work in the verses leading up to Colossians 1:24.

 This suffering Paul refers to comes as one takes on the commission to share the gospel.
 Persecution and suffering such as that experienced by Christ will follow and Christians should see this suffering as a divine necessity.
 In chapter 9, "Paul compares the evangelistic lifestyle of believers to athletes who sacrifice normal pursuits for the sake of strict training and a competitive edge".
 In the Corinth church there were grey areas of lifestyle and behaviors not specifically covered by the Mosaic law, and Paul was encouraging them to discipline themselves to abstain from those behaviors and practices for the sake of winning others to Christ.